nrfconnect/sdk-nrf/include/bluetooth/scan.rst

 You can use the scanning module to execute the following actions:

 Initialize
-   To initialize the module, call the function :cpp:func:`bt_scan_init`.
+   To initialize the module, call the function :c:func:`bt_scan_init`.

    You can also call the function without an initialization structure.
    When you pass the initialization structure as ``NULL``, the default static configuration is used.